Faculty Hiring, Promotion, and Tenure: Tenure-Track

 Copies for the EVPP:

-Colleges should send copies of faculty offer letters to the Associate Provost for Faculty and Academic Planning.
-Electronic or scanned copies are fine.
-Send to Marlene Poches, email@example.com or 206 Cutler Hall.
+Colleges should send electronic copies of faculty offer letters to the Vice Provost for Faculty Development (Katie Hartman, email@example.com).

-For components of Tenure-Track faculty offer letters click here [DOCX]
+For components of Tenure-Track faculty offer letters click here.

-For a chart to determine probationary period end dates and tenure decision dates for faculty on a seven-year clock click here [PDF]
+For a chart to determine probationary period end dates and tenure decision dates for faculty on a seven-year clock click here.

 The total period of probationary service prior to the acquisition of continuous tenure shall not exceed seven years except under certain circumstances.
-Check out the Faculty Handbook for details.
+Please refer to the Faculty Handbook for details.

 Nonrenewal of Probationary Appointments